Describe your path to becoming a filmmaker.

 When the DSLR technology came out, I was working on a project in-house and my friend there had just gotten a Canon 7D.
 Another friend told me, “I’m putting my dog down tomorrow.”
 I asked him if I could document it and he said yes.
 We shot it in three hours the next day and I cut it together and threw it online that night.
 That was a film called Last Minutes with Oden.

-“I want to feel something that gets my heart beating.
+“I think my big kicker is the idea of passion…I want to feel something that gets my heart beating.
 You know that feeling—it’s like your first girlfriend or lover…There’s an innocence and purity to that creative space; there’s a hope that it’s going to be so cathartic that it transforms, renews, and awakens you…”

 Yeah, it’s so heavy.
 The film went viral and I got a flood of emails from people; several were from commercial production companies.
 One of them was Über Content who I’m currently signed with.
 I developed an amazing relationship with them before signing because I didn’t really want to commit myself to a company.
 They brought me back into the world of advertising just over two years ago.
 The space I’m swimming in now includes very lucrative commercial projects on a consistent basis.
 I’ve been blessed to have that and during any downtime, I try to squeeze out passion projects.